Workflows & Recipes

 - Runtime tool discovery vs static documentation.
 Your agent can call

-For an AI agent that needs to answer "is this safe?" in real time, the fewer moving parts the better.
+For an AI agent that needs to decide whether a token should pass, block, or escalate at request time, fewer moving parts means fewer ways the check fails.
 Hive collapses the security stack into one connection.